2022 Kashmir Premier League (Pakistan): Marketing

 The 2022 KPL was promoted on social media using the hashtag #KheloAazadiSe, similar to its previous edition.
 Shahid Afridi was signed as brand ambassador for the 2022 KPL and the official singers were Sahir Ali Bagga and Aima Baig.

 Anthem

 The official anthem of the 2022 KPL, “Khelo Aazadi Se” was released on 29 July 2022 and it was sung by Sahir Ali Bagga and Aima Baig.

-Broadcasters

 Media personnels

 The KPL announced the media personnels on Twitter on 12 August 2022.